-The content of this tutorial has benefited from a host of collaborations over the years including, but not limited to:

-John Doucette, Wojciech Jaśkowski, Stephen Kelly, Peter Lichodzijewski, Paweł Liskowski, Marcin Szubert, Ali Vahdat, Bartosz Wieloch

-- MIH would like to acknowledge funding for aspects of research reported on in this tutorial from the NSERC Discovery and CRD programs (Canada). - KK would like to acknowledge funding for aspects of research reported on in this tutorial from the National Science Centre and National Centre for Research and Development in Poland (Poland).
+- The content of this tutorial has benefited from a host of collaborations over the years including, but not limited to: John Doucette, Wojciech Jaśkowski, Stephen Kelly.
+Peter Lichodzijewski, Paweł Liskowski, Robert Smith, Marcin Szubert, Ali Vahdat, Bartosz Wieloch - MIH would like to acknowledge funding for aspects of research reported on in this tutorial from the NSERC Discovery and CRD programs (Canada). - KK would like to acknowledge funding for aspects of research reported on in this tutorial from the National Science Centre and National Centre for Research and Development (Poland, grant 2014/15/B/ST6/05205).